vinusorout/k8s-setup-local-VMs/docs/01-generate-certificates.md

 Run [create-kube-config.sh](../scripts/certs/create-kube-config.sh) in same directory where all the root, serveres' certificates and keys available.
 This script will install kubectl in client machine and will generate the required kube config files.

-Now we are done with the certificates and configs let's start with [setting up control plane](02-setup-control-plane.md)

-For client machine(we are executing commands) Copy the new generated admin.kubeconfig file to $HOME/.kube and edit it o update the ip address of server, make it the ip address of control plane instead of 127.0.01
+For client machine(we are executing commands) Copy the new generated admin.kubeconfig file to $HOME/.kube/config and edit it, update the ip address of server, make it the ip address of control plane instead of 127.0.01

-Now run this commad
+In case you are not coping the file at $HOME/.kube/config then you can use this environment variable:
 ```
-export KUBECONFIG=$KUBECONFIG:$HOME/.kube/admin.kubeconfig
+export KUBECONFIG=$HOME/.kube/admin.kubeconfig
 ```

 This is done to avoid typing the --kubeconfig=admin.kubeconfig while running kubectl commands on client machine.

+Now we are done with the certificates and configs let's start with [setting up control plane](02-setup-control-plane.md)